snehaa111/GRIP-TSF_tasks/README.md

 ## Task 3 - Exploratory Data Analysis-Retail
-Here we have to perform exploratory data analysis on the dataset 'SampleSuperstore' We have to find out the weak areas where we can work as a manager to make profits.
+Here we have to perform exploratory data analysis on the dataset 'SampleSuperstore'.
-So after analysis these were some areas where we can make profit:
+We have to find out the weak areas where we can work as a manager to make profits.

-1-) We can limit sales of furniture and increase that of technology.
+So after analysis these were some areas where we can make profit:- 1-) We can limit sales of furniture and increase that of technology.
 2-) We can increase sales in east as the profit is more their.
 3-) We should concentrate more on states like 'New York' and 'California' to make more profits.